 Cutout art is a style mainly used in animation.
 This art style in games imitates pictures on paper, cut out, and imported into a new medium.
 Artists who create cutout art can import a digital asset of a character from real paper cutout art or create it on a computer.

 The cutout images remain unchanging, but their positions are changed to show action and motion.
 State changes are simulated by instantly replacing an image with another cutout.
-Some of the games made with cutout art style are:
+Paper Mario and Cuphead are some of the games made with the cutout art style.

 Cel Shading Art